appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/4-state-queue.rst

 Committing a block header to the state queue means appending a node containing the block header to the end of the queue.
-After remaining in the queue for the duration of the confirmation delay (a Midgard protocol parameter), it is merged into the confirmed state (held at the root node) in first-in-first-out (FIFO) order.
+After remaining in the queue for the duration of the confirmation delay (a Sundial protocol parameter), it is merged into the confirmed state (held at the root node) in first-in-first-out (FIFO) order.

 Minting policy